 Employability & Careers

-Graduates from the programme are well placed to pursue work or further study in the building and architectural industries, or to be employed in the wider creative art and design industries.
+Graduates from the programme are well-placed to pursue further study and training towards qualifying as architects, or to be employed as architectural assistants or in the wider creative industries.

 During the Architecture degree course at Cardiff Met, there will be the opportunities to undertake live briefs and obtain work experience.
 This will include building contacts and undertaking placements as well as exposure to architectural and building professionals through industry talks and mentoring.
 You will be offered support in forming your own business should you choose to do so.